 The Reusens - New London Transmission Line Rebuild Project includes upgrading approximately 12 miles of transmission line in or near the existing right-of-way.
 The upgrades plan to replace 1940s structures with modern steel structures, strengthening the electric system and increasing reliability for area customers.

 Appalachian Power and the Pittsylvania – Danville Regional Industrial Facility Authority are working on potential solutions to bring power to the Southern Virginia Mega Site at Berry Hill.

 Appalachian Power is planning to increase electrical reliability in Botetourt County by building new facilities.
 Construction is expected to start in the summer of 2019 and last about a year.

 Appalachian Power plans to increase electric reliability to customers by making upgrades to the transmission system in southwest Virginia.
 Construction is expected to start early in 2020 and be complete by the summer of 2021.

 The South Abingdon Extension project is phase one of the Abingdon and Washington County Area Improvements project.
-Construction for this portion of the project is expected to start fall 2017.
+Construction is currently underway.
 Once complete, the work will increase local electric reliability to customers.
 Estimated budget for this phase is $30 million.

 Appalachian Power plans to increase electric reliability to customers by making upgrades to the transmission system in Lynchburg.
 The project is a $20 million investment in the power grid.